pitosalas/cleancont/output/2009-12-07-e-readers-first-review-i8217ve-seen-of-the-barnes-and-nobel-8216nook8217.md

 ---
 title: "e-Readers: First review I’ve seen of the Barnes and Nobel ‘Nook’"
-subtitle: "Here’s a nice [detailed review of the Kindle competitor, “Nook](http://technologizer.com/2009/12/06/..."
+subtitle: "Here’s a nice detailed review of the Kindle competitor, “Nook"
 category: "298"
 tags: []
 date: "2009-12-07"